Division of Groom

-The Division of Groom is an Australian Electoral Division in Queensland.
+The Division of Groom is an Australian electoral division in the state of Queensland.

 Groom is an agricultural electorate located on the Darling Downs in southern Queensland.
 It includes the regional city of Toowoomba and rural communities to the west and south.

-The current MP is Garth Hamilton, a member of the Liberal Party.
+Its current MP has been Garth Hamilton of the Liberal Party since 2020.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.